Girgias/php-rfcs/deprecate-bool-type-juggling-function-context.md

 As such a `(bool)` cast is required in general to achieve this behaviour.

 Another common counter-argument
-is when dealing with external inputs, such a `$_GET` and `$_POST`, is that the content of the input does not matter and one only cares if it is truthy or falsy.
+is that when dealing with external inputs, such a `$_GET` and `$_POST`, the content of the input does not matter and one only cares if it is truthy or falsy.
 And that this proposal forces the use of `(bool)` cast when not required.
 However, in general the `(bool)` cast *is* required even when `strict_types` is not used.
 It is not possible to trust external inputs, especially if they come from `$_GET` or `$_POST`